nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 [`handoffp`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L3026-L3096) is responsible for transferring the ownership of a processor `P` from a thread `M`s that is blocking in a system call to another thread `M1`.
 `P` will be associated with `M1` to make progress by calling [`startm`](#start-thread-startm) under certain conditions: if the global run queue is not empty, if its local run queue is not empty, if there is tracing or garbage collection work to do, or if no thread is currently handling netpoll.
-If none of these conditions are met, `P` is returned to the processor idle list.
+If none of these conditions is met, `P` is returned to the processor idle list.

 ## Runtime APIs